Hayoreo/Digital-Dance-ITGMania/README.md

 # -- General things to note --
 - This theme is intended for home use only.
+- This theme is optimized for keyboard and mouse use.

 # ------------ Future endeavors ------------
 - Add keyboard support for number fields in the player menu.
+- Allow keyboard input on ScreenNameEntry.
 - Add more detailed sorts/filters.
+- Add tech parsing for double (it does not work at all right now).
 - Add a way for a single player to switch sides without ending a session.
 - Give all screens mouse functionality.